Allhallowtide: History

 Following the establishment of All Hallows' Day and its vigil, All Hallows' Eve in the 8th century, Odilo of Cluny popularized the day to pray for All Souls, forming the third day of the triduum of Allhallowtide.
-It has been thought that the first three days of Allhallowtide may have originated as a ritualistic remembrance of the deluge in which the first night, All Hallows' Eve remembers the wickedness of the world before flood.
-The second night then celebrates the saved who survived the deluge and the third night celebrates those who would repopulate the Earth.

 The octave of Allhallowtide, lasting "eight days was established by Pope Sixtus IV in 1430 for the whole Western Church."
-The octave, however was eliminated in the 1955 reforms of the Catholic Church, although it continues to be observed by many Lutherans and Anglicans.
+The octave, however, was eliminated in the 1955 reforms of the Catholic Church, although it continues to be observed by many Lutherans and Anglicans.
 The faithful may still obtain a Plenary Indulgence by visiting a cemetery and praying for the dead during the octave of All Hallows.
 Within Allhallowtide, which has a theme revolving around martyrs and saints, many Christian denominations also observe the International Day of Prayer for the Persecuted Church on the first Sunday of November, to remember those who continue to be persecuted for their Christian faith.
 In the United Kingdom, the Church of England, mother church of the Anglican Communion, extended All Saints-tide to include Remembrance Sunday in the 20th century.